 When should I apply to the OS major?

 The OS Program admits students once a year, during the winter semester.
 You should plan to apply in the winter term of your sophomore year.
 Please note that you can only apply to the OS Program once.
 If you have questions about when you should apply, please see a prospective student advisor.
+Prospective transfer students wishing to apply to OS should see an advisor as early as possible!

 I'm considering applying to the Organizational Studies Program, and I've read through all the web site materials.
 What is the best way to obtain further information?